dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     (hl7PSUDelay)"
     "
+    .. _hl7PSUStudyTemplateURI:

+    :ref:`HL7 Procedure Status Update Study Template URI <hl7PSUStudyTemplateURI>`",string,"URL of XSL style sheet to create HL7v2 message to notify configured HL7 receivers about changes of the Status of requested Procedures triggered by received Study.
+Overwrites value specified on Device level.

+    (hl7PSUStudyTemplateURI)"
+    "
+    .. _hl7PSUTimeout:

+    :ref:`HL7 Procedure Status Update Timeout <hl7PSUTimeout>`",string,"Timeout in ISO-8601 duration format PnDTnHnMn.nS for waiting on receive of instances referenced in MPPS.
+Overwrites value specified on Device level.

+    (hl7PSUTimeout)"
+    "
+    .. _hl7PSUOnTimeout:

+    :ref:`HL7 Procedure Status Update On Timeout <hl7PSUOnTimeout>`",boolean,"Specifies if the HL7 Procedure Status Update is sent if the timeout for waiting on receive of instances referenced is exceeded.
+Overwrites value specified on Device level.

+    (hl7PSUOnTimeout)"
+    "
+    .. _hl7PSUMppsTemplateURI:

+    :ref:`HL7 Procedure Status Update MPPS Template URI <hl7PSUMppsTemplateURI>`",string,"URL of XSL style sheet to create HL7v2 message to notify configured HL7 receivers about changes of the Status of requested Procedures triggered by MPPS.
+Overwrites value specified on Device level.

+    (hl7PSUMppsTemplateURI)"
+    "
     .. _hl7PSUCondition:

     :ref:`HL7 Procedure Status Update Attribute Conditions(s) <hl7PSUCondition>`",string,"Restrict notification of configured HL7 Procedure Status Update Receiving Applications about Procedure Status Update by conditions on attributes of received composite object in format (SendingHostname|SendingApplicationEntityTitle|ReceivingHostname|ReceivingApplicationEntityTitle|{AttributeTagOrKeyword[number]}|{SequenceTagOrKeyword.AttributeTagOrKeyword})[!]={regEx}.
 More than one value can be specified for a given attribute by separating them with a | symbol.
 Examples: SendingApplicationEntityTitle=FORWARD or Modality=MR|CT or ProcedureCodeSequence.CodeValue=MRProcedure or 00180015=KNEE or 00321034.00080100=RequestingServiceCode or ImageType[3]=LOCALIZER.
 Overwrites value specified on Device level.